Udayvallamalla/login_authentication/README.md

-# User Authentication & Management System with React, Express, and MySQL
+# User Authentication & Management System with React,Node, and MySQL

 A full-stack MERN-like (MySQL instead of MongoDB) application featuring a React frontend, an Node.js backend, and a MySQL database.
 This project provides a complete system for user registration, login, and management of a separate user data list.